lixiangwxp/nanodrone-sysid-benchmark/README.md

 ### Step 2: Install PyTorch3D

 This project uses `pytorch3d` for 3D transformations (quaternions).

-**Option A: Use provided wheels (in dev branch)** Wheels for some platforms might be available in the `dev` branch.
-You can check them out or download them.
+If installation from requirements.txt, should file, try to build from sources:

-**Option B: Build from source / Download wheels**
+**Build from source / Download wheels**
 You can download wheels from the [PyTorch3D Wheel Builder](https://miropsota.github.io/torch_packages_builder/pytorch3d/) or follow the official [PyTorch3D installation guide](https://github.com/facebookresearch/pytorch3d/blob/main/INSTALL.md).

 ## Usage